vbe0201/google-ctf-2020/reversing/beginners/README.md

 * Otherwise, print `FAILURE`

-## Analysing the SIMD transformations
+## Analyzing the SIMD transformations

 To solve this challenge, it is crucial to understand the role the SIMD instructions play in this.